Overlooking a lower section of the North Loop decent.

 - Winter Hours 6am-Sunset

-Trails at Illiniwek are closed after significant rain events to prevent damage.
+Trails at Illiniwek are closed after significant rain events to all users to prevent damage.
 Trail closures are controlled by Illiniwek park staff but are relayed to us and are displayed on the trail status widget on the homepage.
 For current conditions you can also call the park office at 309-496-2620 or check the Illiniwek Facebook Page.
 Trails are typically closed for 24 hours or more after 0.20" or greater rainfall and during the spring thaw and winter freeze.
 The trail status on our homepage is usually correct but may not always reflect the most current trail information.
 Reach out to us or call the park office if trail conditions are questionable.

 Just North of Hampton, IL on IL-84 or 2.2 miles west of I-80 on IL-84 (take the first/last exit entering/exiting Illinois).